NickMJohnson/proj-01-dank-corgi/_team-agreement.md

 ## Team name

-TODO
+Dank Corgi

 ## To what goals do we all commit?

-TODO: discuss and document here
+We commit to working collaboratively, communicating clearly, and finishing our work early in the week.
+Our goal is to submit strong, well-organized work that reflects equal contribution from all members.
+We value accountability, teamwork, and quality.

 ## Weekly meetings

-TODO: discuss and document here
+We meet every **Monday at 5:15 PM** on Zoom to divide tasks, check progress, and plan next steps.

 ## Meeting "location"

-TODO: discuss and document here
+Our meetings are held on **Zoom**, and we use **iMessage** for quick coordination before and after meetings.

 ## Primary method of communication

-TODO: discuss and document here
+We primarily communicate through our **iMessage group chat**, where we share updates, reminders, and feedback throughout the week.

 ## How should someone notify the others if they cannot attend a lab or scheduled team meeting?

-TODO: discuss and document here
+If someone can’t attend a meeting, they should send a quick message in the iMessage group chat as soon as possible, explaining the situation and when they can catch up on their portion.

 ## By when should everyone have their portion of the lab completed?

-TODO: discuss and document here
+Each member should aim to finish their portion by **Wednesday evening** so we can review everything together before **submitting on Thursday**.

 ## How will we hold ourselves and one another accountable?

-What (exactly) will we say to a team member who appears not to be contributing equally?
-To a team member who fails to deliver what was promised?

-TODO: discuss and document here
+We hold each other responsible for completing work on time and maintaining quality.
+If someone isn’t contributing equally or misses deadlines, we’ll first reach out in the group chat to check in and offer support.
+If the issue continues, we’ll discuss it together during our Monday meeting to adjust workload or expectations.

 ## What else do we want to include in this agreement?

-Maybe your team needs a *fun* clause...

-**Tip:** Not everything in life is about work.
-Sometimes it is important to celebrate too.
-Consider grabbing a coffee or ice cream at the completion of your project to celebrate!

-TODO: discuss and document here
+We like to keep things positive and supportive so everyone’s input matters.

 ## Using your agreement

 You are expected to follow your team agreement. **If you are having issues (e.g. conflicts) in your team, the first thing you should do is follow the agreement.** If the agreement isn't working, then your team should revise it.

-If you cannot resolve your conflict using the agreement, please email the instructor at \<soltoffbc\@cornell.edu\>.
+If you cannot resolve your conflict using the agreement, please email the instructor at <soltoffbc@cornell.edu>.
 Please be advised, that the first thing the instructor will ask you is, "did you try to resolve your issue with the agreement?"
 The next question the instructor will ask you is, "what change did you make to your agreement to resolve the issue?"
 You should attempt to resolve your conflicts on your own first before an instructor will intervene.